Fiction in the public interest

 Gordana Miladinovic

-Project Manager, Floodlight and OCCRP
+Project Manager, OCCRP and Floodlight

 Gordana is responsible for overseeing all aspects of Floodlight.
-She also works at OCCRP, supporting 70+ media member centers on building sustainable organizational operations.
+She also works at OCCRP, supporting 65+ media member centers on building sustainable organizational operations.
 Previously, she launched and operated several companies, including a creative agency covering design, architecture, fashion, and 3D printing.
 She has also led projects empowering women survivors of concentration camps.
 She managed a British Council-funded project producing fashion films and previously worked as a journalist covering culture on Bosnian national television.

 Timea Hont